apluslms/a-plus-rst-tools/README.md

 * `pick_randomly`: integer.
 The questionnaire selects N questions randomly for the user instead of showing all questions.
 The random selection changes after the user submits, but persists without changes if the user just reloads the web page.
+  (The questionnaire should not include any static text fields between the questions since the text fields are part of the pool from which the questions are randomly selected.)
 * `category`: exercise category
 * `status`: exercise status (default "unlisted").
 See available [statuses](#list-of-exercise-statuses).
 * `allow-assistant-viewing`: Allows assistants to view the submissions of the students.